How someone in Portugal can get documents legalised, witnessed or certified and obtain informative notes.

-The British Consulate Lisbon can provide a limited number of notarial and documentary services for British nationals in Portugal.
+The British Consulate Lisbon and the Vice Consulate Portimão can provide a limited number of notarial and documentary services for UK nationals in Portugal.
 Where local notaries can provide services, the British consulate will not provide them.
 In many cases, local notaries or lawyers can provide services more cheaply, quickly and conveniently.

 Services we provide in Portugal

 Consular staff in Portugal can:

 - issue transfer of residence certificates for vehicle importation

 For information about documents relating to marriage, see getting married abroad and our